Seeing Through Touch: Tactile-Driven Visual Localization of Material Regions¶

 Loss & Training¶

-Symmetric contrastive learning loss (InfoNCE); the visual backbone is frozen while the tactile encoder and two aligner modules are trained.
+Symmetric InfoNCE contrastive loss is used (Visual-to-Tactile and Tactile-to-Visual).
+During training, the visual DINOv3 backbone is frozen to preserve spatial features, while only the tactile encoder and alignment modules are updated.

 Key Experimental Results¶